• Organised by Rural Pact

 • Online

-This Good Practice Webinar, organised by the Rural Pact Support Office, will explore how territorial instruments and approaches – such as LEADER/CLLD, Integrated Territorial Investments (ITIs), and Smart Villages – work in practice.
-It will showcase successful experiences from across rural Europe and share insights and lessons that can inform future implementation.
+This Good Practice Webinar, organised by the Rural Pact Support Office, explored how territorial instruments and approaches – such as LEADER/CLLD, Integrated Territorial Investments (ITIs), and Smart Villages – work in practice.
+It showcased successful experiences from across rural Europe and shared insights and lessons that can inform future implementation.

 Objectives